 If you have ever had chickenpox, you are immune.
-If you have not had the chickenpox, you have likely received the Varicella vaccine.
+If you haven't had the chickenpox, you have likely received the Varicella vaccine.
 If you haven’t, you may still be immune.
 A blood test can make this determination.
-If you are non-immune and are exposed to active chickenpox, you need to call your doctor’s office for direction.
+If you are non-immune and are exposed to active chickenpox, you need to call your doctor’s office for directions.